A Mobility Founder’s Playbook for Crowdfunding and Syndicates

 • US: Crowdfunding platforms such as WeFunder and Republic have welcomed micromobility, B2B telematics, and EV retrofit kits.
 Here, regulation is nuanced, especially regarding shareholding limits and disclosures (consult legal input for campaigns).

-Building for Long-Term Success: From Campaign to Community
+Building for Long-Term Success: from Campaign to Community

 • Engage post-campaign: Share regular product, revenue, and regulatory updates to backers and syndicate members.